 Three days in Rome · Sunday afternoon on the Appia Antica and Catacombs

 In good weather, Via Appia Antica is a classic destination for a Sunday stroll.
-We’ll tell you how to get there, what to see and where to eat.
+I’ll tell you how to get there, what to see and where to eat.

 You may have a late flight on the day of departure and you do not want to carry your luggage around the whole day.
 If you are not getting a limousine service from your accommodation to the airport, it might be interesting to have a pick up service of your luggage at your accommodation.
 You can then take it back at the luggage storage opposite Termini Central Station.
 From there you can easily reach the two airports Ciampino and Fiumicino.
 The pick-up service is available in the city center.
 The stated prices of 4 euros are per piece of luggage.
 There are also pick-up points in Trastevere and near the Pantheon, but they are probably rather impractical for you.